LinkedSoftwareDependencies/Article-Reproducability/content/abstract.md

 ## Abstract
 <!-- Context      -->
-Reproducibility is a core characteristic of solid research.
-In the domain of computer science engineering, reproducing experiments involves setting up the exact same software with the same benchmarks and test data.
+Reproducibility of research results is one of the main requirements for conducting a qualitative peer-reviewed research process.
+Unfortunately, reproducing these results can be cumbersome because a variety of reasons: setting up the experiments can require non-trivial manual work;
+not all required experiment elements are available or the described experiment may not work as described.
 <!-- Need         -->
-Unfortunately,
-many research articles ambiguously refer to software by name only, leaving out crucial details such as package and dependency version numbers or the configuration of the individual components—all of which are necessary to reproduce experiments.
+In order to improve the quality of research in general, reproducibility of experimental results needs to be improved.
 <!-- Task         -->
-Therefore,
-we designed JSON-LD-based software configurations which can be published as Linked Data alongside experimental results, and implemented a dependency injection framework that can instantiate such experimental setups faithfully.
+For this, we introduce vocabularies to describe software components and their configuration.
+Secondly, we introduce a system that can instantiate software components based on these descriptions.
 <!-- Object       -->
-This article discusses the approach, applies it to the npm ecosystem, and explains how to publish software configurations on the Web.
+In this paper, we describe these software component vocabularies, how they can be instantiated, and we apply it to the use case of the Linked Data Fragments server and its experimental results.
 <!-- Findings     -->
-In order to make configurations such fully dereferenceable, we published the metadata of all 470,000 JavaScript libraries on npm as 150,000,000 Linked Data triples.
+In order to make our configurations fully dereferenceable, we published the metadata of all 470,000+ JavaScript libraries on npm as more than 150,000,000 Linked Data triples.
 <!-- Conclusion   -->
 Through our work,
 research articles can precisely refer to experimental setups